‘LITTLE NELLIE KELLY’

 This review is for my Dad who is a Judy Garland fan.

-Judy has also starred alongside Mickey Rooney in many musical movies including ‘Babes in Arms’; ‘Strike Up The Band’; ‘Babes on Broadway’ and ‘Girl Crazy’.
-But ‘Little Nellie Kelly’ is my Dad’s absolute favourite Judy Garland film, as it’s so different to any other Judy Garland film that I’ve seen.
+Judy has also starred alongside Mickey Rooney in many musical movies including ‘Babes in Arms’, ‘Strike Up the Band’, ‘Babes on Broadway’ and ‘Girl Crazy’.
+But ‘Little Nellie Kelly’ is my Dad’s absolute favourite Judy Garland film and it’s so different to any other Judy Garland film that I’ve seen.

 This film features more of Judy than any other actor, since she gets to play two characters.
 She plays Nellie Kelly the mother in the first half of the film and eventually her daughter Little Nellie Kelly in the second half.
 It is probably one of the most sophisticated films Judy has ever done in her career.